Tonmoysifat/gym-administration/README.md

 ```bash
 npm run dev
 ```
+This will start the server and you can access the API at http://localhost:7094.
 ### 6. Build the Application

 If anything is changed inside the src folder, then build the application using command: